Phenomenology and its Worlds

 - How does phenomenology contribute to other disciplines? (e.g. disability studies, art, psychoanalysis, religion/theology, decolonial theory, and the sciences)

 We will be accepting abstracts/summaries up to 800 words, full papers up to 3000 words, and panel proposals for review.
 Presentations should not exceed 20 mins.
 For panel proposals, please submit an abstract for the whole panel along with separate abstracts for each of the papers.
+Note that the primary demographic for the conference is graduate students with some exceptions being made for the work of junior scholars or advanced undergraduates.

 We also invite submissions of artwork and performance pieces.
 Please submit a description of the artwork/performance and how it contributes to the conference theme.